 But please don’t judge me for the choice I made.
 Please don’t think I gave up too soon.
 Please realise that it broke my heart to give up.

-And if you’re ever breastfeeding in public and you see a woman look over to you sadly.
+And if you’re ever breastfeeding in public and you see a woman look over at you sadly.
 Then it could be me.
 Or perhaps it’s another woman who tried desperately to breastfeed her babies.

 And we’re sorry.
 But we feel guilty enough.
 So please don’t judge.